leonlti/python-calculator/README.md

 You can issue a ticket in GitHub under Issues. https://github.com/explicitworkload/python-calculator/issues

-# Finally fork and able to sync up with origin!
+# Finally have my 1st branch!